Board of Directors

 Vice-President

 Originally from Oklahoma, Stephanie and her family lived in the northeast for many years before settling down in Chapel Hill in 2015.
-She and her husband Scott, are the proud parents of three children, two of whom are highland dancers with the Annandale Center for Scottish Dance and More in Cary.
-She and her family enjoy attending highland games and can be found volunteering at the Grandfather Mountain Highland Games in Linville each year.
+She and her husband Scott, are the proud parents of three children, two of whom are Highland dancers with the Annandale Center for Scottish Dance and More in Cary.
+She and her family enjoy attending Highland games and can be found volunteering at the Grandfather Mountain Highland Games in Linville each year.
 She has served on the SCOT board since 2018 and is also a Co-Chair of Fundraising and Marketing at the Pat Johnston Memorial Competitions.

 Stephanie’s heritage includes Wallace ancestors immigrating to the Carolinas in 1773 and Duffy ancestors immigrating to Rhode Island in the 1830s.